 Summary: A rock ledge with multiple Aboriginal engravings, axe grinding grooves and a waterhole near the Milyerra Trail

-The second bird is less distinct.
+A second bird at the eastern end of the site is less distinct.

 A set of “fifteen small circles” look almost natural after hundreds of years of erosion from water seeping across the rock.